Sp1riting/A-Level-Coursework/Stuff to be done soon.md

 ToDo:

+- Pay rent function in Player class needs to be changed
 - Chance cards aren't cycling through the options
 - More chance cards need to be added
 - Add houses